pranjalgusain/SuperStore_sales_analysis/README.md

 The **Super Store Store Sales Analysis Dashboard** is designed to:

-- Tracks key sales metrics across segments, regions, and time.
+- Track key sales metrics across segments, regions, and time.
 - Provide actionable insights to optimize sales operations.
 - Enable stakeholders to monitor profitability and customer trends in real-time.